kfatehi/blog/source/_posts/How-to-setup-OpenVPN-with-TAP-bridging-on-Ubuntu-14-04.md

 mute 20
 ```

 Finally, you can transfer client1.crt, client1.key, client.ovpn, and ca.crt over to your client.
-Mac users should use tunnelblick... the process there is simple.
-Create a directory `foo.tblk` and drop those files in.
-Double-click it and Tunnelblick handles the rest.

-### Export Tunnelblick Config (Mac only)
+### Create and download Tunnelblick Config (Mac only)

 ```sh
 cd /etc/openvpn/easy-rsa/keys